-In 1888 John Herbert Evans (1869-1933) and his brother William Valentine Evans (1881-1967) started J.H.
-Evans and Sons, also known as the Western Wagon Works, later the Western Engineering Works at Gathen Yard, now the site of Gathen Close behind Station Road and Great Western Crescent in Llanelli.
-They had moved to Llanelli from rural Carmarthenshire where their father had worked on the railways.
-It’s not clear where the brothers learned their trade but there was a family connection to John Rees (1841- 1914) of Broad Oak Saw Mill in Llangathen who was also a wheelwright and coach builder.
-He married their sister Letitia (1876-1961) and the brothers named their works Gathen Yard.
+Great grandfather John Herbert Evans (1869-1933) and his brother William Valentine Evans (1881-1967 moved to Llanelli from rural Carmarthenshire to work at the The Western Wagon Works later the Western Engineering Works which were established in 1888 at Gathen Yard now the site of Gathen Close behind Station Road and Great Western Crescent in Llanelli.
+It’s not clear where the brothers learned their trade but their father had worked on the railways and there was a family connection to John Rees (1841- 1914) of Broad Oak Saw Mill in Llangathen who was also a wheelwright and coach builder.
+He married their sister Letitia (1876-1961).
 According to my father his Uncle Bill had built the wheels for Llanelli’s first mail coach.

-John Herbert’s son Griffith Aneurin Evans (1899-1964) joined the family business on his return from the first world war.
+John Herbert’s son Griffith Aneurin Evans (1899-1964) joined the business on his return from serving with the Royal Field Artillery in the first world war.
 As demand for coach building declined, the business developed into a welding and foundry business.
 Griff’s son Robert Dewsberry Evans (1940-1994) ran the business until it closed in the 1980s.

 Griff bought his family up in Felinfoel Road and then moved to 12 Great Western Crescent.
 After Griff’s death in the sixties, Doris and her sons lived in three adjacent houses on Station Road behind the works: Doris with her sister Muriel in number 130, with my father Gilmour after his divorce, John Alan Evans (1935-1985) lived above his jewellery and watch repair shop in number 128 and Robert lived with his family in number 126.